Get the details on ASU Online’s academic calendar and flexible start dates

 Most ASU Online programs have six session start dates per year.
 While fall and spring start dates are the same for each program, summer sessions may vary.
 The next start date is listed on each of our online degree program pages to help you plan accordingly.

-ASU Online programs generally have two start dates each semester, although this does vary more so for graduate programs.
-Most programs begin in August, October, January and March, with either one or two summer start dates.
+• ASU Online programs generally have two start dates each semester (referred to as session A and session B), although this does vary more so for master’s programs.

-Programs with two summer start dates begin in May and have their second start date six to seven weeks into the semester.
-Other programs only have one 7.5-week session during the summer beginning in May.
+• Programs with two summer start dates begin in May and have their second start date six to seven weeks into the semester.

-Both online and on-campus students may enroll in up to 18 credits hours (or 19 credit hours for programs within the Ira A. Fulton Schools of Engineering) for spring and fall semesters and 7 credit hours for each summer session.
+Both online and on-campus students may enroll in up to 18 credits hours (or 19 credit hours for programs within the Ira A. Fulton Schools of Engineering) for spring and fall semesters and seven credit hours for each summer session.

 Is it hard to keep up with classwork in a 7.5-week session?